ahmetalperx/dp-cvep-speller/README.md

 This project strictly follows a **"Suckless" philosophy**, prioritizing simplicity, extreme performance, and minimal dependencies:
 - **Unity Build:** No CMake, no Makefiles, no complex dependency trees.
 The entire project compiles via a single `gcc` command.
 - **Zero-Blocking I/O:** All network operations (Dareplane TCP commands and Lab Streaming Layer (LSL) data streams) are strictly non-blocking.
-They never freeze the render loop, ensuring the 480 Hz visual stimulation remains flawless.
+They never freeze the render loop, ensuring the high refresh rate visual stimulation remains flawless.
+- **Deferred Logging:** Frame timing data is accumulated in memory during the experiment and written to disk (`log.csv`) only upon program exit, ensuring zero disk I/O during the render loop.
-- **Lazy Loading Memory:** Hardcoded sequence arrays have been eliminated.
-M-sequences are lazy-loaded from `.txt` files directly into memory during the first frame.
+- **Lazy Loading:** Hardcoded sequence arrays have been eliminated.
+M-sequences are lazy-loaded from `.txt` files directly into a static buffer during the first rendered frame.
-- **Global Dependencies:** External libraries are installed globally into the compiler's environment rather than cluttering the project repository.
+- **Global Dependencies:** External libraries (SDL3, LSL) are installed globally into the compiler's environment (MSYS2) rather than cluttering the project repository.

+### Windows Performance Tuning
+The following OS-level optimizations are applied at startup in `main.c` to guarantee the lowest possible latency:
+- **Process Priority:** `SetPriorityClass(HIGH_PRIORITY_CLASS)` elevates the process above normal system tasks.
+- **CPU Affinity:** `SetThreadAffinityMask` pins the render thread to a single CPU core to prevent context-switching jitter.
+- **MMCSS (Multimedia Class Scheduler):** `AvSetMmThreadCharacteristicsW("Pro Audio")` with `AVRT_PRIORITY_CRITICAL` tells Windows to treat this thread as a real-time audio/video workload, giving it the highest scheduling priority.
+- **Timer Resolution:** `timeBeginPeriod(1)` sets the system timer granularity to 1ms for precise frame timing.

 ---

-## 3. Ultimate Installation Guide (Windows)
+## 3. Installation Guide (Windows)

 To ensure maximum reliability, especially in laboratory environments where computers might use "Deep Freeze" (wiping the `C:\` drive upon every reboot), we use a fully portable compilation environment.